-- Checkered Flat Heads: Perfect for framing, they are textured to keep them from slipping.
+- Checkered Flat Heads: Perfect for framing (also see our article on what size of nails you should use for framing), they are textured to keep them from slipping.

 - Counter-Sunk Heads: These have a conical shape and are designed to be pushed through the surface of the wood; ideal for most finishing jobs, they can be covered with putty if they need to be.

 - Flat Heads: The most common type of nail, it has strong holding power and is ideal for insulation and sheathing.

 - Cupped Heads: With a concave shape, these nails are perfect if you want nails that are easy to conceal and they are frequently used for drywall.

 - Barbed Shank: With excellent holding power, this nail is designed to be used on strong, hard woods.

 - Smooth Shank: These provide a lot of versatility for dozens of jobs, which is why they are the most common type of nail.